 What Is Anal Gland Infection?

-Anal gland infection is a condition that causes painful swelling and foul-smelling discharge in puppies.
-An anal gland infection can affect your puppy, prompt scooting behavior, and needs veterinary attention.
+Anal gland infection is a condition that causes painful swelling and foul-smelling discharge from sacs near a dog's rear end.
+An anal gland infection can affect your dog, prompt scooting behavior, and needs veterinary attention.

-Anal glands also may be expressed when the puppy suddenly contracts the anal sphincter, the circular muscle that controls the rectum.
+Anal glands also may be expressed when the dog suddenly contracts the anal sphincter, the circular muscle that controls the anus.
 The contraction can happen when your pup is frightened or stressed.
-You’ll notice a pungent odor quite different than the odor from flatulence.
+You’ll notice a pungent, fishy odor quite different than the odor from flatulence.

-While most puppies don't require help with anal gland maintenance, others have overactive sacs that can cause an odor problem, and these dogs need help keeping the glands expressed.
+While most dogs don't require help with anal gland maintenance, others have overactive sacs that can cause an odor problem, or are unable to express their anal glands frequently enough and these dogs need help keeping the glands expressed.

 Left untreated, impacted anal glands can become painfully infected.
-The area on one or both sides of the rectum will swell and your puppy may lick herself to relieve the discomfort or scoot on her bottom to try to clear the blockage.
+The area on one or both sides of the rectum will swell and your dog may lick herself to relieve the discomfort or scoot on her bottom to try to clear the blockage.
 When infected, the secretions from the glands will contain blood or pus.
 In severe cases, an abscess may develop at the site, characterized by a soft red to purple hairless swelling on one or both sides of the rectum.
-Puppies with an abscess will run a fever and feel ill.
+Dogs with an abscess may run a fever and feel ill.

 Causes of Anal Gland Infection

-Smaller breeds typically develop impacted anal glands if the sacs fail to empty normally.
-This can be due to soft stools or diarrhea that fails to supply enough pressure to empty the sacs, whether a result of overactive glands or glands with openings that are too small.
-The secretions become pasty and thick when not regularly expressed and plug the normal exit.
+Smaller breeds typically develop impacted anal glands when the sacs fail to empty normally.
+It is unknown why smaller dogs are more predisposed, though genetics likely plays a role as these dogs have been domesticated further from their ancestors than large breed dogs.
+Impacted anal glands may also be due to soft stools or diarrhea that fails to supply enough pressure to empty the sacs.
+Dogs with allergies are also more likely to develop anal gland problems as their glands are over reactive and produce more secretions.
+The secretions can become pasty and thick when not regularly expressed and plug the normal exit.

-Infected anal glands need to be expressed every week and an antibiotic infused directly into the sac itself.
+Infected anal glands need to be expressed regularly and an antibiotic infused directly into the sac itself.
 Ointments like Panalog work well; the tip of the tube is inserted into the sac opening, and the gland is filled with the medicine.
 Usually, it's best if your veterinarian applies the medication into the anal gland.
-An oral antibiotic administered at home may also be prescribed and you’ll need to learn how to give a pill to your puppy.
+An oral antibiotic administered at home may also be prescribed and you’ll need to learn how to give a pill to your dog.

-Infected anal glands may abscess which requires surgical lancing so that the infection inside can be flushed out and drained away.
+Infected anal glands may abscess which often requires surgical lancing so that the infection inside can be flushed out and drained away.
 The incision is left open so that the wound will heal from the inside out.
-The opening should be rinsed daily with a 50/50 solution of hydrogen peroxide and water.
-Your vet can show you how to do this.
-Filling a squeeze bottle with the solution can work well, or for small pups, you can set them in the sink and use the spray nozzle.
 The dog will also need antibiotics.

 In most cases, the abscess heals without complications.
-Puppies that suffer recurrences of impaction or infection require that their anal glands be expressed on a regular basis, at least once a week.
+Puppies that suffer recurrences of impaction or infection require that their anal glands be expressed on a regular basis, usually every four to six weeks.
 In some instances, surgical removal of the problem glands may be necessary.

 How to Prevent Anal Gland Infection

-For routine anal gland maintenance, you can learn how to express anal glands yourself.
+For routine anal gland maintenance, you can learn how to express anal glands yourself, or you can have it done by your veterinarian.
+A veterinarian or vet tech can usually express the glands more fully by performing a rectal procedure.
+This will reduce the frequency with which expression needs to be performed.
+If you or your groomer perform the procedure, the gland is expressed from the outside only.
 It’s best to ask your vet or the dog groomer for a demonstration first.
 Improper manipulations of the glands can force the matter deeper into the tissue, causing further problems, so asking a professional to maintain your pup’s anal gland health is also a wise option.